-The other modules take a deeper look into the IEP process, particularly in light of changes resulting from AB 114.
+The other modules take a deeper look into the IEP process, particularly in light of changes resulting from Assembly Bill (AB) 114.
 Module 2 discusses specific LEA activities in developing the IEP, from identifying eligible students through conducting the IEP meeting.
 Module 3 discusses the IEP development process in detail.
 Module 4 involves a training activity using actual IEPs, to put show how the information in this series is put into practice.
 And Module 5 addresses some additional considerations for IEP development.

 Before we proceed, we want to point out some acronyms that commonly appear in this presentation.
 It is helpful to be familiar with these acronyms because they are commonly used in both written guidance among educational entities and in discussions among individuals involved in the development of Individualized Education Programs.

 IDEA – Individuals with Disabilities Education Act – This is the title of the federal law that establishes the educational benefits and services to which students are entitled, and for which local educational agencies are responsible.

 IEP – Individualized Education Program – The IEP describes the plan for the student’s educational program, including current performance levels, student goals, and the educational placement and other services the student will receive.